-If a company's success depends strictly on analytics that reflects processes—and not how these processes affect people and outcomes—that company will suffer in the long run.
-This was the case at an ISP where my engineering team provided tier three technical support.
+If a company's success depends strictly on analytics that reflects processes, not how these processes affect people and outcomes, that company will suffer in the long run.
+This was the case at an ISP where my engineering team provided tier-three technical support.
 We were under intense pressure to resolve more customer tickets, shorten their resolution time, and boost customer kudos even if it negatively affected our ability to provide quality service.
 And it did.

 Managers are usually taught how to manage time, tasks, and priorities.
 As a former network engineer, most managers told my team what to do, when to do it, and often how to do it, as if we were drones – no listening, no choices, no feedback, and no questions.
 Get to it!